mkhira2/burger-builder/README.md

 npm install
 npm start

-open localhost:3000 in the browser
+localhost:3000 will open automatically in the browser
 ```